comp523-trauma-ready/trauma-ready/README.md

   `cd tr-backend && npm install`

 Finally, to run the backend locally you'll need credentials to access it's associated database on Heroku.
 Go to the team's Google Drive and download 'credentials.txt'.
 Place it under `trauma-ready/tr-backend/src/models` so that `db.js` may parse it in.
+You must also download from the team's Google Drive 'api_key.txt' and place it under `trauma-ready/tr-backend/src/routes` so that you connect to the Google Maps Geocoding API in `hospital.js`.
 Finally, `cd` back into the `tr-backend` directory and run

   `npm start`